Kogoshvili/owl/README.md

 # Owl File Manager

-A desktop application for automatic file and note management.
-Instead of manually organizing files and notes, the system analyzes your content and creates an intelligent interface to access everything structurally.
+A desktop application for automatic file organization.
+Instead of manually sorting files across Downloads, Desktop, and Documents, Owl analyzes your content and creates an intelligent interface to access everything structurally.

 ## Core Problem

-- Files get scattered across Downloads, Desktop, Documents, etc. and never get organized.
+- Files get scattered across folders and never get organized.
-- Notes apps require manual maintenance — you have to tag, folder, and sort everything yourself.
+- Manual organization is tedious and never keeps up.
-- There's no easy way to connect related notes and files together.
+- There's no easy way to find related files across different directories.

-## Design Direction: Notes as File Context
+## Design Direction

-Owl's identity is a **smart file manager** — not a notes app competing with Obsidian.
-Notes exist to annotate and enrich your files, not as their own universe.

-**v1:** Notes are a feature of the file manager.
-Lightweight markdown editor.
-Notes attach to virtual folders and can be materialized into `.md` files on disk.
-Comments provide quick per-file annotations.
-You can browse all notes standalone, but the main entry is always through the file context.

-**Future:** If notes usage grows, notes can split into their own workspace with dedicated features (backlinks, graph view, rich editor) while still sharing the same data model and Projects system.
-This lets Owl become "Obsidian with files" — a notes app that natively handles PDFs, images, docs alongside markdown.
+Owl is a **smart file manager** — not a search tool or a notes app.
+It understands your files' content, recognizes when files are related, and surfaces intelligent suggestions for grouping them.
+You stay in control: suggest, accept, dismiss, refine.

+**v1 (current):** Smart file organization.
+Add watched directories, scan files, extract content, browse the real folder hierarchy, and generate intelligent grouping suggestions.
+Accept suggestions to create virtual folders, dismiss what doesn't fit, refine names with LLM help.

+**v2 (planned):** Automation, media support, and richer organization tools.
+Real-time file watching, batch operations, image/audio/video metadata, drag-and-drop organization, materialization of virtual folders to disk, and project workspaces.

 ## Use Cases

 ### Smart File Organization
-You have PDFs, docs, images, etc. scattered across folders from past projects.
+You have PDFs, documents, images, and installers scattered across Downloads and Desktop.
 Owl will:
-- Analyze your specified folders (Downloads, Documents, etc.)
-- Create searchable indexes based on file names and content
-- Auto-generate tags and categories (e.g., "all PDFs about birds")
-- Run in the background and watch selected folders for changes
-- Create **virtual folders** — groupings that only exist in the Owl UI, collecting related files from different locations into one place

-**Example:** You've been researching birds in your area.
-You have some files on your Desktop, others in Downloads.
-Owl creates a virtual folder called "Bird Research" that shows everything in one view.
+- Scan your watched directories and index every file
+- Extract text content from supported formats (PDF, DOCX, code, etc.)
+- Classify folders as coherent (well-organized — leave alone) or needing attention
+- Run analysis strategies on orphan files and suggest virtual folder groupings
+- Let you accept, dismiss, or refine suggestions with LLM-assisted naming

+**Example:** You've downloaded research papers, meeting notes, and installer files over months.
+Owl identifies groups like "Q4 Financial Reports," "Python Project Assets," and "Meeting Notes 2024" — without moving a single file on disk.

-### Intelligent Notes & Comments
+### Intelligent Discovery
-**Notes** are markdown documents attached to virtual folders — if you took notes about birds, they'll show up alongside your files when you open your Bird Research virtual folder.
-Notes can be **materialized** into actual `.md` files on disk.

-**Comments** are lightweight per-file annotations — quick context or reminders attached to individual files.
+- Browse your real filesystem tree directly in the UI, with file counts per folder
+- Search across filenames, extracted content, comments, and tags in one query
+- See coherence indicators on folders (are the files inside related or scattered?)
+- Review auto-generated suggestions and decide what to keep

 ## Core Concepts

+- **Watched Directories** — Folders you tell Owl to monitor.
+Scanned manually, files recorded in the database.
+- **Physical Folder Tree** — The real filesystem hierarchy, displayed with file counts and coherence indicators.
+- **Content Extraction** — Text is extracted from supported file types and stored for search and analysis.
-- **Virtual Folders** — Collections of related files from across your system, visible only in the Owl interface.
-No files are moved.
-If a user finds a virtual folder useful, they can **materialize** it — a real folder is created on disk and all the files are moved there.
-Auto-suggested folders appear alongside manually created ones for easy review.
+- **Virtual Folders** — Collections of related files visible only in Owl.
+Created manually or auto-suggested.
+No files are moved on disk.
+- **Folder Guard** — LLM classifies folders as "related" (app/project files, skip) or "open" (random files, process).
+Prevents breaking up well-organized folders.
+- **Coherence Analysis** — Measures how similar files are within a folder.
+Coherent folders are left alone.
+Incoherent folders contribute files to the suggestion pool.
-- **Tags** — Labels that mark files and notes by context or type.
-Auto-generated from content analysis, or manually created.
-Auto tags are reviewed before accepting.
+- **Tags** — Labels marking files by context.
+Auto-generated from content, reviewed before accepting.
 - **Comments** — Lightweight per-file annotations for quick context.
-One comment per file.
-- **Notes** — Markdown documents attached to virtual folders.
-Can be materialized into actual `.md` files on disk.
-- **Projects** *(v2)* — Workspaces combining multiple virtual folders and notes.
+- **Strategies** — Two organization backends: `content_tfidf` (fast, TF-IDF + cosine similarity) and `embeddings` (semantic, LM Studio + DBSCAN).

 ## Stack

-- **Backend:** Go + SQLite (FTS5)
+- **Backend:** Go + SQLite (FTS5) + stdlib HTTP
 - **Frontend:** Tauri v2 + Preact + TypeScript
+- **LLM:** LM Studio (OpenAI-compatible) for folder guard + refinement
+- **Embeddings:** LM Studio `/v1/embeddings` for semantic strategy